 Lebanon is a small, mountainous country in the Middle East, whose vibrantly mixed population has experienced considerable unrest in recent decades.
 Living standards have suffered as a result and many children live in tough conditions.
 We have been working to improve the lives of the most vulnerable Lebanese children since 1966.
 Sponsor a child in Lebanon with SOS Children and help us reach even more children.

 From 1975 until the early 1990s Lebanon suffered a bloody civil war in which regional powers - particularly Israel, Syria and the Palestine Liberation Organisation - used the country as a battlefield for their own conflicts.
 Israeli troops invaded in 1982 before pulling back to a self-declared "security zone" in 1985 from which they withdrew in May 2000.

 For decades, Lebanon has played host to refugees - there are some 400,000 Palestinian refugees within the country's borders.
-Recently, Syrian refugees have swelled the refugee population in Lebanon to 1.1 million.
+Recently, Syrian refugees have swelled the refugee population in Lebanon to over 1.3 million.
 Over-stretched local authorities and communities are struggling to cope with the enormity of the situation.
 Conditions for refugees are becoming increasingly desperate.
 Learn more about how we're helping refugees in Lebanon and beyond.

 Our Work in Lebanon

 We have been helping refugees in Lebanon since March 2014.
 We operate an emergency interim care centre in Khonshara which has looked after more than 200 vulnerable children, providing them with a safe place to sleep, food and schooling.
 Our child-psychologists and medical team also support children from the centre and the surrounding area.

 Refugee crisis appeal